jrda2/four-map/README.md

 Summary
 ===================
-This is a project for Front End Web Dev nanodegree for Udacity.
-The map allows you to see some of the sushi restaurants in Downtown San Francisco and filter based on select zip codes.
+This is a project focused on pulling Foursquare's API data to display the nearest Sushi restaurants within specific zip codes in San Francisco.

 User Flow
 ===================